-$\overline{\mathbf{A}}$

-Virgin Media

-ServicesConnectedSupplierGas or liquid petroleum gas✓British GasWater mains or private water supply✓Scottish Water

-Electricity ☑ Scottish Power

-Mains drainage ☑ Scottish Water

-Telephone ☑ Virgin Media

-Cable TV or satellite ☑ Virgin Media

-b.
-Is there a septic tank system at your property?

-Broadband

-(i) Do you have appropriate consents for the discharge from your septic tank?

-(ii) Do you have a maintenance contract for your septic tank?

-If you have answered yes, please give details of the company with which you have a maintenance contract:

-11 Responsibilities for shared or common areas

-a.
-Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?

-Don't know

-b.
-Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?

-Yes

-Communal roof between 21-24 Ashley Terace

-c.
-Has there been any major repair or replacement of any part of the roof during the time you have owned the property?

-d.
+Services Connected Supplier Gas or liquid petroleum gas $\overline{\checkmark}$ Shell Energy Water mains or private water supply Electricity $\overline{\checkmark}$ Shell Energy Mains drainage Telephone $\overline{\checkmark}$ ВТ Cable TV or satellite Broadband $\overline{\checkmark}$ ВТ b.
+Is there a septic tank system at your p roperty? (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintenance contract for your septic tank?
+If you have answered yes, please give maintenance contract: e details of the e company with which you have a 11 a.
+Responsibilities for shared or common areas Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
+Yes If you have answered yes, please give details: Shared garden b.
+Is there a responsibility to contribute to stairwell or other common areas?
+Yes · maintenance of the roof, common If you have answered yes, please give details: 11 flats share the roof area C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
+No d.
 Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?

-e.
+No If you have answered yes, please give e details: e.
 As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?

-f.
-As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)
+If you have answered yes, please give e details: f.
+As far as you are aware, is there a pul blic right of w ay across any part of your property?

+(public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)